 -whole grain or whole wheat crackers into soups and low fat dips

 Get the kids involved by letting them choose what to eat for lunch.
 If the kids are a part of the preparation process they are more inclined to eat what they made.
 The night before, have them pick out what kind of bread and what veggies to add to the sandwich.
 In addition, have them choose what kind of fruit or veggie they want to “dip” and have them help assemble their lunch.

 Lastly, make the trip to the grocery store a fun learning experience for the kids.
 Have them check out the different fruits and vegetables and get them intrigued in the whole shopping process.
 Eating habits are important, especially at an early age, so there is no better time to start.

-Alyssa Adler is a recent Boston University Graduate from Long Island, New York.
-She was a 2016 CFYL summer web intern.
-She graduated in May 2016 with a bachelor’s degree in Nutrition Sciences with a concentration in Dietetics.
-Her goal is to attend graduate school in the fall of 2017 in pursuit of a Masters degree in dietetics and eventually obtain her Registered Dietitian license.
-Last June, Alyssa started a food blog called Red Delicious and Nutritious.
-Her blog focuses on healthy eating and living and how decadent foods can be made wholesome and delicious.
+Alyssa Adler is a Boston University Graduate from Long Island, New York.
+She was CFYL’s 2016 summer web intern after graduating with a bachelor’s degree in Nutrition Sciences with a concentration in Dietetics.
+She has since gone on to earn her Masters degree, and is now a Clinical Nutritionist at Mt.
+Sinai’s St. Luke’s hospital here in New York City.
+Alyssa has a food blog called Red Delicious and Nutritious which focuses on healthy eating and living and how decadent foods can be made wholesome and delicious.
 A woman after our own heart